Students working on a film

 Marek Dojs

-Chair of Communication, Associate Professor of Communication, Fellow in Catholic Studies
+Director of Communication Program, Associate Professor of Communication, Fellow in Catholic Studies

 Take Your Next Step in Film